Written by

 Completed required compliance steps for your industry

-Section 6: Closing and next steps
+Section 8: Call resolution and next steps

-Explained the next steps in clear terms
+Explained next steps in clear, specific terms

-Section 7: Overall evaluation and coaching notes
+Section 9: Overall evaluation and coaching notes

 Provide space for complete assessment and specific coaching guidance.